arontommi/RNAseq-VAX/README.md

 # RNAseq-VAX - RNAseq Variante Allele eXpression

+### Introduction

-The aim of this pipeline is to generate Allele specific expression data from already aligned bam files. it is designed to run on top of [nf-core/rnaseq](https://github.com/nf-core/rnaseq).
+The aim of this pipeline ist to take of where [nf-core/rnaseq](https://github.com/nf-core/rnaseq) leaves and add additional informations on top.
 The pipeline follows [GATK guideline for variant calling in RNAseq](https://gatkforums.broadinstitute.org/gatk/discussion/3892/the-gatk-best-practices-for-variant-calling-on-rnaseq-in-full-detail).
 It then uses [ASEReadCounter](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_rnaseq_ASEReadCounter.php) to retrive allele specific expression.

-### Introduction

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker / singularity containers making installation trivial and results highly reproducible.